Polymer/pwa-starter-kit/README.md

 - [ ] figure out the different bundles needed for different browsers
 - [ ] related: figure out polyfills, and making it work on all supported browsers
 - [ ] figure out the deployment story
-- [ ] figure out testing framework to use
 - [ ] update to use blessed UI elements/components (icon, app layout, shared styles)
 - [ ] docs cleanup
 - [ ] final code cleanup